Three-mode tunable coupler for superconducting two-qubit gates: Results

 \subsection{CZ gate concept}

-Since changing the external magnetic flux in the coupling element, directly controls the ZZ interaction between qubits, the idea of the controlled-phase gate implementation looks quite natural.
-One can switch on the interaction adiabatically increasing the external flux and, after waiting for the required time, return the coupler to the initial state.
-The flux pulse is supposed to be short while remaining adiabatic in order to prevent undesired excitation transitions between the computational states and leakage out of the computational subspace.
+\lena{We realize the two-qubit CZ gate with a flux pulse applied to the coupler SQUID.} One can switch on the interaction adiabatically increasing the external flux and, after waiting for the required time, return the coupler to the idle bias point.
+The flux pulse \lena{should be as short as possible to avoid decoherence during the gate} while remaining adiabatic in order to prevent undesired transitions between the computational states and leakage out of the computational subspace.
 Therefore, in order to activate the interaction we use a smooth pulse $\Phi_\text{ext}(t)$ with a Hann function-shaped edges of 9~ns both in the simulation and the experiment, as it is shown in Fig.~\ref{fig:pulse}(d).
-Also, we define the gate duration as the length of the entire pulse, accounting both edges and a plateau-shaped part.
+Also, we define the gate duration as the length of the entire pulse, accounting \lena{for} both edges and a plateau-shaped part.

-We described above in details the method of constructing the system model using two-tone spectroscopy data and measurement of the ZZ-interaction strength at the zero-flux point.
+We described above in details the method of constructing the system model using two-tone spectroscopy data and measurement of the ZZ interaction strength at the zero-flux point.
 Using the obtained values, we construct the full-circuit Hamiltonian and calculate the time dynamics of the system during the CZ gate implementation.
 In this numerical analysis, we take into account the first four energy levels of each qubit and each mode of the coupler in order to reduce a computational time.
 Thus, the Hilbert space dimension of the full system in the simulation is $4^5$.
-We denote the states of each computational qubit as $|g\rangle, |e\rangle, |f\rangle$ and use numerical notation for coupler modes.

-We simulate the CZ gate performance for an amplitude of the coupler's SQUID flux pulse in a range from $0.37\Phi_0$ to $0.5\Phi_0$.
-For each amplitude value we find a gate duration, making the state $|ee\rangle$ accumulated conditional phase $\theta = \pi$.
-In order to evaluate the performance of the resulting CZ operation, we use the standard expression for the two-qubit gate fidelity \cite{nielsen2002simple, PhysRevLett.109.060501}:
+We simulate the CZ gate performance for a range of the coupler's SQUID flux pulse amplitude from $0.37\Phi_0$ to $0.5\Phi_0$.
+For each amplitude value we find a gate duration, such that the conditional phase accumulated by the computational state $|ee\rangle$ is $\theta = \pi$.
+In order to evaluate the performance of the resulting CZ operation, we use the standard expression for the two-qubit gate fidelity \ilyas{utilizing Pauli transfer matrix representation \cite{nielsen2002simple, PhysRevLett109060501}, which we then convert to the depolarizing error $\epsilon$.} To analyze the error contribution, we calculate the average leakage error out of the computational subspace \cite{Wood_2018}

-Here, $D=2^n$ is the dimension of the computational Hilbert subspace ($n=2$), $R_{\text{ideal}}$ and $R$ are Pauli transfer matrices corresponding to the action of the ideal and simulated gates, respectively.
-Moreover, we calculate an average leakage out of the computational subspace $L=1-L_e$, where $L_e$ is a leakage error, and the mean projection of computational states population onto the target states after the CZ operation for each four states: